epfl-ada/ada-2024-project-dynamictitans/README.md

 ### II.
 General Discrepancy Analysis

 1. **Correlation Exploration by Timeframe:** We will analyze correlations between inflation-adjusted box office revenue and IMDb ratings over specific years (1915-2005, every 10 years) to identify trends and deviations.
 Scatterplots and Ordinary Least Squares regression will quantify linear relationships.
-2. **Correlation Exploration by Genre:** Similar analysis will be conducted within genres, focusing on each movie’s primary genre as listed in the CMU dataset.
+2. **Correlation Exploration by Genre/Country:** Similar analysis will be conducted across genres and countries, focusing on each movie’s primary genre as listed in the CMU dataset.

 ### III.
 Outlier Identification